SJSU-CADRE-CLASSES/SJSU_ART_175_F18/GREENSHEET.md

 Textbook
 --------

+Our primery text for the class will be [https://eloquentjavascript.net/](Eloquent javaScript)

-All the reading material will be available on the class website in pdf format.
+All other reading material will be available on the class website in pdf format.
 Students will not need to purchase any books for this class.

 Other equipment / material requirements (optional)